-3.2.19 7.
+3.2.18 7.
 Friarsgate Passage

-Friarsgate Passage is a new east-west connection between Tanner Street and the Riverside Walk, envisaged as a pedestrianised lane.
-The SPD requires:
+Friarsgate Passage is a potential new east-west connection between Tanner Street and the Riverside Walk, envisaged as a pedestrianised lane.
+This could be achieved by:

-- Ground floor mixed uses to provide active frontage at street level, including commercial and leisure; - · Residential and commercial uses on the upper floors; - The street frontages should not be parallel, narrowing to a pinch point in the middle and subtly widening to the east and west, framing perspective views to St John's Almshouses and buildings fronting Tanner Street; - Surface treatments to include high quality paving and shallow channels for rainwater run-off; - New buildings to enclose the lane with a tight enclosure ratio of 1:0.5 to 1:0.7, comparable to that of the High Street (narrow).
+- Ground floor mixed uses to provide active frontage at street level, including commercial and leisure - Residential and commercial uses on the upper floors - The street frontages should not be parallel, narrowing to a pinch point in the middle and subtly widening to the east and west, framing perspective views to St John's Almshouses and buildings fronting Tanner Street - Surface treatments to include high quality paving and surfacing and shallow channels for rainwater run-off - New buildings to enclose the lane with a tight enclosure ratio of 1:0.5 to 1:0.7, comparable to that of the High Street (narrow).